 - 1. Not support the funding request and advise Telstra accordingly. - 2.
-Support the project to a higher or lower financial value and advise Telstra accordingly. - 3.
-Instead of providing support to this mobile coverage project, provide it FOR PUBLIC REWIEW for a different upgrade of the local telecommunications networks such as back up power systems for existing regional towers that are critical in
+Support the project to a lesser financial value and advise Telstra accordingly. - 3.
+Instead of providing support to this mobile coverage project, provide it for a different upgrade of the local telecommunications networks such as back up power systems for existing regional towers that are critical in time of disaster and power outage.